EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

   <a href="/images/posts/2013/06/DSC09558.jpg"><img class="aligncenter size-large wp-image-1624" alt="Copper clad board after toner transfer" src="/images/posts/2013/06/DSC09558-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09558-1024x576.jpg 1024w, /images/posts/2013/06/DSC09558-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>
 </p>

 After removing the paper, the toner should be transferred to the copper board fully under ideal circumstances.
 But normally some small parts do not get fully transferred to the copper board.
 Don't worry about it.
-I can be cured.
+It can be cured.

 ### Prepare for the Etching process